ServBay MariaDB/MySQL Troubleshooting Guide

 servbayctl start mariadb <version>

-. - If startup works (even if in read-only or limited mode), immediately use
+. - If it launches (even in read-only/limited mode), immediately export all data using

 mysqldump

-to back up all data!
-Your only chance for recovery.bashBe sure to verify backup file existence and reasonable size.mysqldump --defaults-file=/Applications/ServBay/etc/mariadb/<version>/my.cnf -u root -p --all-databases --routines --triggers --events > /path/to/your_emergency_backup.sql
+!bashVerify the backup file is complete and reasonable size.mysqldump --defaults-file=/Applications/ServBay/etc/mariadb/<version>/my.cnf -u root -p --all-databases --routines --triggers --events > /path/to/your_emergency_backup.sql

 servbayctl stop mariadb <version>